olelbis/spark-with-request-logger/readme.md

 ### Creating the logger

 First up, let's create the access logger.
 Given a log4j logger, we will want to log messages in a standard format.
-For this purpose, we can implement an instance of `AbstractNCSARequestLog` that takes our logger as an argument
+For this purpose, we can implement an instance of `CustomRequestLog` that takes our logger as an argument

 ~~~java